bmc/brizzled/id/122/index.md

 described in this
 [StackOverflow answer](http://stackoverflow.com/questions/3842818#6539193).

-However, I didn't want to hack the port for *everyone*, so I wanted a solution that was specific to my `RAILS_ENV` setting.
+However, I didn't want to hack the port for *everyone*; I wanted a solution that would be specific to a `RAILS_ENV` setting.

 # A simple solution